 8. Denial: “I don’t have a Spiritual Ego”

-One of the signs of a spiritual ego is that we’re not aware of it.
+Our last sign of a spiritual ego is that we’re not aware of it.
 Simply because you’re operating from INSIDE of it.
 Simply because you don’t have many experiences outside of the ego-mind yet.
 You have nothing to compare with, no other blueprint to aim for.
-You haven’t yet practiced the skills to observe the ego-mind.
+You haven’t yet practiced the skills to observe the ego mind.

 Saying with certainty that you DON’T have a spiritual ego is probably one certain way to know that you do.